 Welcome to the University of Tartu!
-This Getting Started guide is designed to help new international students find useful and relevant information as they prepare for their studies.
+This Getting Started guide is designed to help new international students find useful information as they prepare for their studies.

-The orientation course for the 2025/2026 spring semester takes place on 5-6 February at the Faculty of Arts and Humanities building (Jakobi 2, right next to the university's main building).
-Students are expected to arrive to Tartu on 4 February.
+The Orientation Course for the spring semester will take place on February 5–6 at the Faculty of Arts and Humanities building (Jakobi 2, located right next to the university’s main building).
+All new international students are warmly welcome to attend!

 More details about the orientation course

-In addition, students are required to complete their arrival registration no later than on 2 February.
+In addition, students are required to complete their arrival registration by February 9.

-Note: Failure to meet this deadline will result in the revocation of both the admission decision and the visa (this requirement does not apply to students enrolled in online study programmes).
+Please note: Failure to meet this deadline will result in the revocation of both the admission decision and the visa.
+This requirement does not apply to students enrolled in online study programmes.

 More information is available on the Tartu Welcome Centre website